apache/grails-geb/README.md

 #### Custom Host Configuration

 The annotation `ContainerGebConfiguration` exists to customize the connection the container will use to access the application under test.
 The annotation is not required and `ContainerGebSpec` will use the default values in this annotation if it's not present.

+The interface `IContainerGebConfiguration` exists as an inheritable version of the annotation.

+#### Reporting

+To configure reporting, enable it using the `recording` property on the annotation `ContainerGebConfiguration`.
+The following system properties exist for reporting configuration:

+* `grails.geb.reporting.directory`
+  * purpose: if the test enables reporting, the directory to save the reports relative to the project directory
+  * defaults to `build/gebContainer/reports`

 #### Recording
 By default, no test recording will be performed.
 Here are the system properties available to change the recording behavior: